lukebarhoumeh/Reconciliation/README.md

 ### Running Tests
 Use `dotnet test Reconciliation.Tests/Reconciliation.Tests.csproj`.

-### New Features
 - Fuzzy column matching with optional checkbox in the UI.
+Common variants such as `SkuName`, `SKU` or `sku_id` are automatically mapped to `SkuId` during import.
 - Human-friendly error and warning logs with timestamps and summaries.
 - Discrepancy detector with numeric/date tolerance and fuzzy text comparison.